sjswuitchik/duck_comp_gen/zNCBI_run/05_CompPopGen/02_MKpipeline/README.md

 - mktest.R

-- ingroup and outgroup VCFs
+- hetAtr and stiNae VCFs

 #### All of the above information can be found in config.sh; once working directory is ready, pipeline.sh can be run from within the directory to output results from SnIPRE, MK tests, and direction of selection calculations